AdobeDocs/document-cloud-learn.en/help/acrobat/industry/gov/work-with-forms-and-signatures.md

 thumbnail: 34512.jpg
 exl-id: e1dd4546-10ad-438b-9dae-31c4393353d8
 ---
-# 5 Tips for working wnywhere with Acrobat--Work with forms and signatures
+# 5 Tips for working anywhere with Acrobat--Work with forms and signatures

 Everyone at some point needs to fill out forms.
 Since you don't always have access to a printer, learn how to stay digital when filling out forms.